The Rt. Rev. Kevin D. Nichols • Bishop

 DANA GARRETT • Junior Warden

 Born in Denver, Colorado, Dana moved to New York City in 1984 to attend Barnard College.
 After graduating, she began her career as a segment producer for CNN, covering education, health, and politics as well as breaking news.
 After leaving CNN in 2014, she and her husband, Dave, moved to East Stroudsburg and started their own video production company, creating content for non-profit organizations.
 They came to Trinity Church in 2016 and were immediately taken by the warmth of the community and the fact that, by their second visit, everyone remembered their names!
 They were inspired to create the videos you see on this site.
 In addition to serving as Junior Warden, Dana also chairs the Communications Committee.
-Dana and Dave have four grown children in their blended family and enjoy visiting them in Alaska, California, Colorado, and Pennsylvania.
-They love hiking with their Husky and their four backyard chickens keep them endlessly entertained.
+Dana and Dave have four grown children in their blended family.
+They love hiking with their Husky and their growing flock of backyard chickens keep them endlessly entertained.